pdxsam2/dispatch_game/README.md

 # dispatch_game
-This is a personal project intended to create a function dispatch table of "game" functions (e.g. shoot(), move(), jump()) which are then stored in a user ID dependent hash table (so the user can review their history).
+This is a personal project intended to create a function dispatch table of "game" functions (in this case manipulate x and y coordinates) which are then stored in a list for each user.
+Each user is stored in an ID dependent hash table.
+The overall intention is to be able to allow a user to review their previous moves by storing the previous functions in the order they were called.